ualegre/rcase/README.md

 RC-ASE: Requirements for Context-Aware Systems Engineering
 ======
 [Modelio](https://www.modelio.org/) is an open-source modelling project.
 The project in this repository contains the code and [binaries](https://github.com/ualegre/rcase/tree/master/rcase/target) of a Modelio module which has been created in order to aid developers of context-aware systems during the requirements elicitation development stage.
 It is complementary to another Modelio module for supporting the design and code generation of context-aware systems [DC-ASE](https://github.com/ualegre/dcase).
+It is recommended to install and use together with (at least) the open-source version of the [SysML Architect Modelio Module](http://store.modelio.org/resource/modules/sysml-architect-open-source.html).

 The module includes the following features:
 * Stakeholder Diagram